 Hawaii Japanese Yakisoba Noodles Recipe

 Yakisoba is a common street food in Japan which is literally, fried noodles.
 You can literally see this cooked on gigantic cast iron griddles.
-The smell of yakisoba would probably remind you of this sweet and tart fragrance that is derived from chuno sauce.
-This sauce is a condiment poured from tonkatsu to salads and is used in various Japanese cuisine like hamburger steak or Japanese curry.
+The smell of yakisoba will remind you of sweet and tart fragrance that is from chuno sauce.
+This sauce a condiment poured from tonkatsu to salads and used in various Japanese cuisine like hamburger steak or Japanese curry.
 Chuno sauce itself is rather flavorful as it is sweet, tangy, savory and spicy.

 Ingredients: